 \section{Contract Modeling}

-Sensing IIoT devices equipped with a set of sensors can collect geospatial data from the surrounding environment and send the data to the DT server for DT construction\cite{lotfi2023semantic}.
+In ICPSs, IIoT devices equipped with a set of sensors can collect geospatial data from the surrounding environment and send the collected data to DT servers for DT construction\cite{lotfi2023semantic}.
 If the data quality is low, the created DTs may not accurately reflect the real-time dynamics of industrial infrastructures.
-Thus, High-quality sensing data is critical for DT construction.
-However, due to the high cost of collecting data in ICPSs\cite{zhang2022advancements}, IIoT devices may not actively send high-quality sensing data to the DT server, or even maliciously provide harmful data\cite{kang2023blockchain}, leading to adverse selection problems caused by information asymmetry\cite{lotfi2023semantic}.
+Thus, high-quality sensing data is critical for DT construction.
+However, due to the high cost of collecting sensing data in ICPSs\cite{zhang2022advancements}, IIoT devices may not actively provide high-quality sensing data to DT servers, or even maliciously provide harmful data\cite{kang2023blockchain}, leading to adverse selection problems caused by information asymmetry\cite{lotfi2023semantic}.
 To this end, we use contract theory to motivate IIoT devices to provide high-quality sensing data for DT construction, where contract theory as a powerful economy tool aims at addressing information asymmetry\cite{kang2023blockchain, lotfi2023semantic}.
 In this paper, we consider a DT server and $M$ IIoT devices for DT construction.